fenrir-github/syncthing/README.md

 # syncthing docker

-A quick docker for of https://syncthing.net/
+A quick docker of https://syncthing.net/

 1-Create folders for volumes: